About the USS Iowa

 About Team 218 Web Services

 We are website problem solvers.
-We've been creating software and building websites for over 20 years so we have a pretty good idea of what works and what doesn’t.
+We've been creating software and building websites for over 20 years.
+We know what works and what doesn't.
 We are customer service fanatics.
 We love working, playing, and living in the great state of Iowa.
-Please feel free to contact us anytime with questions or comments.
+We are always available to answer any questions you may have.